 Vitamins and minerals don’t work like that.

 The vast majority of vitamins and minerals for hair growth are more like Rogaine (minoxidil) than Propecia.
-That is, they create a healthier environment for hair growth in spite of DHT.
+That is, they create a healthier environment for hair growth despite DHT.
 This has a few benefits over DHT blockers.

 For one, vitamins and minerals are a natural and essential part of your health.
 The vitamins listed here are necessary for many bodily functions other than hair growth.
 Ensuring their proper levels will benefit your body outside your scalp (5).